agchan12/test/README.md

     cd /path/to/folder
     ruby tc_twitter_client.rb

+Expected Results

+    1 tests, 3 assertions, 0 failures, 0 errors, 0 pendings, 0 omissions, 0 notifications
+    100% passed

+If you do not see these results, reconfigure testing environment and check that you have followed this Readme file exactly.

 ### 4. Automatic Test

 Q1 and Q2 only ask to return text value.
 Using selenium test seems be too much,